U.S. business lobby wants smooth Obamacare repeal, warns on trade

 "Repeal alone is not going to fix our health care, there should be a smooth transition."

-The Chamber has historically been tightly aligned with Republicans, especially during the Obama administration when it fought against the healthcare law and criticized what it saw as heavy-handed regulation of the financial sector.
+The lobby group has historically been tightly aligned with Republicans, especially during the Obama administration when it fought against the healthcare law and criticized what it saw as heavy-handed regulation of the financial sector.

-But the lobby group, which says it represents more than 3 million businesses and professional organizations, has clashed with Trump over his positions on trade and immigration.
+But it has clashed with U.S. President-elect Donald Trump over his positions on trade and immigration.

 Trump has threatened large taxes against companies that produce goods in other countries and import them into the United States - a move that would be counter to the U.S. Chamber's desire to allow for free trade across international boarders.